Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Experimental Result

-\textbf{Hardware Platforms.} We implement our design and compare other baselines on NVIDIA RTX 2080, NVIDIA RTX 3090, and NVIDIA A100 (80G) GPUs with CUDA version 12.2.
-The runtime cost is evaluated considering the power consumption using the NVML library~\cite{nvml}, and the hardware cost is evaluated considering the price (\$12,500 for A100, \$1499 for RTX 3090, and \$699 for RTX 2080) with the 5-year service life period.
+\textbf{Hardware Platforms.} We implement our design and compare with other baselines on NVIDIA RTX 2080, NVIDIA RTX 3090, and NVIDIA A100 (80G) GPUs with CUDA version 12.2.
+As mentioned in Figure~\ref{fig:cost_comparison} and Table~\ref{tab:llm cost}, the runtime cost is evaluated considering the power consumption using the NVML library~\cite{nvml}, and the hardware buying cost is evaluated considering the price (\$12,500 for A100, \$1499 for RTX 3090, and \$699 for RTX 2080).
+With the 5-year service life period, the buying cost for each GPU is: \$0.285/h for A100, \$0.034/h for RTX 3090, and \$0.016/h for RTX 2080.
+We assume the electricity cost is 0.09\$/kWh~\cite{electricity_cost}, and the total cost for each GPU can be calculated by: